Texas slows Maryland, gets to Elite Eight with 64-61 win

 Texas (21-9) advances to Tuesday’s Hemisfair Region final against No. 1 South Carolina, which beat fifth-seeded Georgia Tech earlier Sunday.

 A win there would send Texas to the Final Four for the first time since 2003.
 And they would get there with first-year coach Vic Schaefer, who left a powerhouse program at Mississippi State to build another with the Longhorns.
 Chants of “Texas Fight” roared from the Texas fans at the Alamodome after the final buzzer.

 The team, led by Schaefer, ran up to a riser in front of the fans and had a socially distant celebration with them.

 “Coach said in the beginning, he said nobody’s going to believe in us, but us, and we came out here, we started out really slow, a 9-0 run, but we believed in each other,” Collier said.
 “We pulled ourselves together closer in the huddle and we said we’re going to get this done, we’re going to make history and we’re going to go to the Elite Eight.”

+Schaefer has experience pulling off an upset as an underdog.
+His Mississippi State team ended UConn’s long win streak in the national semifinals in 2017.

+“I’ve been in this situation before.
+I’ve been in a game where everybody thought they were going to hang 100 on me and it didn’t happen,” Schaefer said.

-Texas has made its deep run in the tournament on the strength of guard play in support Collier, who has already announced she will turn pro as the projected No. 1 pick in the NBA draft.
+Texas has made its deep run in the tournament on the strength of guard play in support of Collier, who has already announced she will turn pro as the projected No. 1 pick in the NBA draft.

-Taylor finished with 15 points, Joanne Allen-Taylor scored 14 and Lambert scored 10, taking her last free throws with gauze in her nostril after taking an earlier blow to the face.
+Joanne Allen-Taylor scored 14 points and Lambert scored 10, taking her last free throws with gauze in her nostril after taking an earlier blow to the face.
+And the guards rarely left the court: Taylor played 40 minutes, Allen-Taylor played 39 and Lambert played 37.

+“They are not letting anybody in that huddle think about anything but win,” Schaefer said.

+Miller scored 21 points to lead Maryland (26-3) but there was just no punch in the offense outside of her.
+After getting 46 points off the bench in their second-round win over Alabama, the Terps got just six from their reserves against Texas.

 STAT LINE